Working with Entities

 Apollo Connectors are designed to simplify working with entities in federated graphs.
 An entity is any object that can identified with one or more unique key fields, much like rows in a database table.
 The different data fields are like columns in the table.
 GraphQL federation uses entity types to represent object types that combine information from multiple data sources.

-This guide shows some common patterns for working with entities via connectors.
-Before diving into example connectors, it's helpful to understand a little about how to identify entities.
+This guide shows some common patterns for working with entities via Connectors.
+Before diving into example Connectors, it's helpful to understand a little about how to identify entities.

 Identifying entities